-To deliver best in class experiences, product teams have no other choices but to understand where and how their product can be improved.
+To deliver best-in-class experiences, product teams have no other choice but to understand where and how their product can be improved.
 In this article, we use anonymized feedback data from our friends at Harvestr to give you some exclusive insights into the most popular customer feedback themes of 2021.
 Let’s dig into last year’s product feedback anatomy!

 Mobile, Payment and Dashboard features were product teams’ biggest areas of improvement in 2021